- Joining the Scheme

 You may connect with more than one person.
 The person who helps you with your target language may not be the person who you are helping with your own language.
 You may therefore have a different role in different partnerships or groups.

-Continuing to Contribute to the Facebook Group
+Contributing to the Facebook Group

 Just because you have found a suitable language partner does not mean that you can no longer contribute the group.
 We welcome new posts to promote conversations about language-learning techniques and topics related to learning a language.

 All meetings should take place on campus.
-If you are meeting in a group, you may wish to meet in a social, flexible setting such as the Hub.
+If you are meeting in a small group, you may wish to meet in a social, flexible setting such as the Hub.
 If you are meeting and plan to study and converse one-to-one, you should meet in a quiet place on campus which is suitable for learning.

 You should use the first meeting as an opportunity to get to know your language partner(s) and to discuss their language goals as well as your own.
 You may also wish to set targets and topics for discussion, as well as a dedicated time in the week for conducting your meetings.
 You should also decide on the format of the meetings, e.g. whether to spend half the time in one language, and half the time in the other, or spend one meeting in one language and the next in the other.